brentgroves/status/2024/week18.md

 This is a markdown file if it looks a little strange.
 You could use visual studio code or an online viewer such as <https://dillinger.io/>

+## working on it

+- in cluster and out of cluster k8s api access.
+- runner

 ## Ticketing system

 Rejection occurred because bar code engraver not working for a long period of time and management was unaware of the issue.